nurpax/blog/posts/2018-06-10-bintris-on-c64-part-5.md

 }
 ```

 That's 32 CPU cycles.
 The sprites fall on a few bad lines and on these scanlines there's only 10 cycles to spare.
-Sure, it's possible to optimize this down to 24 cycles with self-modifying code but 10 cycles is unattainable.
+Sure, it's possible to optimize the sprite x-coordinate stores down to 24 cycles with self-modifying code but 10 cycles is unattainable.

-Without bad lines, there's 52 cycles (=63-11 to account for 4 sprites) per scanline which is more than enough to move the four sprites horizontally.
+Without bad lines, there's 52 cycles (=63-11 to account for 4 sprites) per scanline which is more than enough to move all the four sprites horizontally.

 If only there were no bad lines..